Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Multiple representations SHALL NOT be stored in the same track file.

 At least one `Representation/BaseURL` element SHALL be present in the MPD and SHALL contain a reference to the track file.
-See [[#timing-urls-and-http]] for details on URL handling.

 The `SegmentBase@indexRange` attribute SHALL be present in the MPD and SHALL reference the byte range of the segment index in the track file.
 The value SHALL be formatted as a `byte-range-spec` as defined in [[!RFC7233]], referencing a single range of bytes.